Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 ## Aggregation: Data Cubes and Materialized Views

 Views allow for faster reads in SQL databases.
-If we often run the same set of queries, it\'s wasteful to run them without caching, as that wastes compute.
+If we often run the same set of queries, it's wasteful to run them without caching, as that wastes compute.
 We can make a `view`, which is a table which is a shortcut for writing a specific query.
 We can write a `materialized view`, which is a persisted to disk copy of the data that